IsReal8a/instana-cei/README.md

-# Instana Configuration Migrator
+# Instana Configuration Exporter/Importer

-This tool allows you to export configuration from one Instana backend and import it into another.
+This tool allows you to export/import Instana's backend configuration.

+Useful for:
+- Migrations
+- Backup
+- Disaster recovery

+**NOTE**: This is a work in progress project and needs to be tested by more Instana users... it can be use in a test environment but the more feedback the better to promote it for Production environments.

 ## Setup

 1.  **Install Dependencies:**
+    I'm using a nix-shell, you can use other approaches if needed.

     ```bash
     nix-shell
     ```

 2.  **Configure Backends:**
-    Edit the `config.yaml` file to include the full API URL (including the `/api` suffix) and a generated API token for both your source and destination Instana backends.
+    Create and edit the `config.yaml` file to include the full API URL (including the `/api` suffix) and an API token for both, your source and destination Instana backends.

     To connect to a backend with a self-signed SSL certificate, set `allow_self_signed_certs: true` for that backend configuration.